THOUGHTS & THEORIES (re: Problems/Pitfalls & Frequent Founder Failure Factors)

 PREVIEWS / TEASERS

 Persistently-Pervasive PROBLEMS & Prominent PITFALLS:

 1) Lack of Self-Awareness in Founders…

-[Preview] Most people have a good level of self-awareness when it comes to their abilities to play the piano or pilot an airplane — or how good they are at golf or ice-skating… But I believe many entrepreneurs have a terrible level of self-awareness — particularly when it comes to evaluating their ideas, vision, strategy… likelihood of product-market-fit and/or overall success potential… [To Be Continued]
+Most people have a GREAT level of self-awareness when it comes to the ability to play the piano or pilot an airplane; but many people (particularly entrepreneurs) have a terrible level of self-awareness when it comes to evaluating their own ideas, vision, strategy, likelihood of product-market-fit and/or overall probability of startup success… [To Be Continued]

 3) Problems Stemming from WORDS & DEFINITIONS:

 What is a Startup??
 What makes you an Entrepreneur??